ivan-curada/Awesome-GCP/TLDR/01-Compute-Services.md

 - executes an App Engine managed isntance
 - scale based on load when running dynamic instances
 - can configure resident isntances to run at all times but whe nautoscaling is enabled, use dynamic instances
+- Types of Scaling:
+  - Manual
+    - use resident instances continuously irrespective of load level
+  - Basic
+    - scales by number of requests
+  - Automatic
+    - scales based on request rate, response latencies, and application metrics
 - app.yaml configuration
   - target-cpu-ultiization
   - target-throughput-utilization